roman-milk/roman-milk.github.io/the-hard-bodys-continuing-education.md

  The three main offices -- Claire's, Ted's and Barry's -- were located in the corridor to the left away from the reception area where Douglas' desk sat.
 Directly behind the reception area, however, separated by a glass wall decorated with pictures of famous athletes Cori assumed were clients, was a large open area.
 In it were a conference table, two large video monitors, a library of books and media materials, a drawing table and a lone desk with a computer on it.
 To the right of this large area were three more rooms -- the large office housing the account reps, a room which held the copy machine and other office supplies and a break room with lunch tables, a refrigerator and vending machines.
 A hallway out the back side of the room led to the restrooms.

  The lone desk in the middle of the large room, Cori, learned, was to be hers.
 While the others all had name tags on their doors, Cori's desk had a simple sign that said "Staff Assistant".
 Obviously, this was where they always put their interns.
 Which made sense, since this allowed her to see and hear a lot of what was going on and to be accessible to anyone needing her help.
-Report_Story #2